giraffe-zhang/giraffe-zhang.github.io/_pages/Bio.md

 * Summer 2018   Research Intern, School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore
-  * Supervised by Prof Y.P.
-Zhang.
-Investigated antenna performance and analysed the differential integrated antenna.
+  * Investigated antenna performance and analysed the differential integrated antenna.
 Wrote a MATLAB script which compared the singled-ended to differential patch antennas and a professional report on the findings.
   * Studied advanced antenna theory (Postgraduate level) and developed proficiency with MATLAB for numerical and analytic modelling of antenna performance.

 * Summer 2017  Research Intern, Undergraduate Research Opportunity Program (UROP) Imperial College London
-  * Supervised by Prof A. Manikas.
-Successfully completed an 8-week project on Software Defined Radio and its applications using USRP hardware and LabVIEW.
+  * Successfully completed an 8-week project on Software Defined Radio and its applications using USRP hardware and LabVIEW.
 Coded a real-time communication system that can transceive text messages using Quadrature Phase Shift Keying (QPSK).

 Skills